 Your financial and insurance history also come into play.
 In Illinois, individuals with excellent credit often pay thousands of dollars less per year than those with poor credit.
 Insurers use credit-based insurance scores as one factor to predict the likelihood of future claims.
 Similarly, your claims history has a direct impact.
 Filing even a single claim can cause your premium to increase at renewal time.
 While you should always use your insurance when you need it, this is why it sometimes makes sense to pay for smaller repairs out of pocket.

-Which Illinois Cities Have the Highest Insurance Rates?
+Which Illinois Cities Have the Most Expensive Home Insurance?

 Just like the price of a coffee can change from one neighborhood to the next, so can your homeowners insurance premium.
 Your specific location in Illinois plays a huge role in what you’ll pay.
 While factors like your home’s age and your claims history are important, your zip code itself is a major piece of the puzzle.
 Insurers look at local trends, weather patterns, and other risks associated with an area to set their rates.
 This is why you can see such a wide range of costs across the state, even for similar homes.